neuronsimulator/nrn/CONTRIBUTING.md

 ### Code Formatting

-Currently we have enabled CMake code formatting using [cmake-format](https://github.com/cheshirekow/cmake_format).
-Before submitting PR, if you have changed any CMake build related code, make sure to run cmake-format as below:
+Currently we have enabled CMake and Clang code formatting using [cmake-format](https://github.com/cheshirekow/cmake_format) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+Before submitting a PR, make sure to run cmake-format as below:

-* Make sure to install cmake-format utility with Python version you are using:
+* Make sure to install clang-format and cmake-format with Python version you are using:

 ```
 pip3.7 install cmake-format==0.6.0 pyyaml --user
+brew install clang-format # or your favorite package manager
 ```
-Now you should have `cmake-format` command available.
+Now you should have the `clang-format` and `cmake-format` commands available.

-* Use `-DNEURON_CMAKE_FORMAT=ON` option of CMake to enable CMake code formatting targets:
+* Use `-DNRN_CMAKE_FORMAT=ON` option of CMake to enable CMake code formatting targets:

 ```
-cmake .. -DPYTHON_EXECUTABLE=`which python3.7` -DNEURON_CMAKE_FORMAT=ON
+cmake .. -DPYTHON_EXECUTABLE=`which python3.7` -DNRN_CMAKE_FORMAT=ON
 ```

 With this, new target called **cmake-format** can be used to automatically format all CMake files: